A guide to navigating the challenge and adventure of life with your dogs.

 Walking “nicely” on leash can be a huge challenge for a puppy.
 You see, puppies bite stuff.
 It’s just kind of what they do.
 They love to chomp anything they can get their razor-sharp little teefies on, especially things that moves.
 Hands, pant legs, your poor old cat, etc. So of course leashes make enticing moving targets as well.

 They may also bite the leash out of frustration.
 They’re still getting used to the unnatural, uncomfortable sensation of having their movement restricted.
 They want to run and explore and wreak havoc like any good puppy, but they’re held back by this annoying thing around their neck.
-In this case, just taking some time to patiently leash-train him will help.
+In this case, just taking some time to patiently leash-train him may solve the problem entirely.
+(We cover leash training in Puppy Survival School)

 Here’s how you adapt that framework to the issue of leash-biting.